gfargo/token-tally/README.md

 ## Project Structure Overview

 TokenTally follows a modern Next.js 15+ architecture using the App Router.
-Below is an breakdown of the project’s structure along with the most significant files:
+Below is a breakdown of the project’s structure along with the most significant files:

 ```
 /app                  - Main application directory with pages and layout components (e.g., /app/page.tsx for the landing page)
 /components           - Reusable React components (Calculators, Toast Notifications, Charts, etc.)
-/styles               - Global and component-specific styles
+/config               - Application configuration including pricing data
+/config/pricing.ts    - Source of truth for all pricing and model definitions
 /public               - Static assets including images, icons, and dynamic OG images
 /utils                - Utility functions for API integrations and cost calculations
-/data                 - JSON files containing current pricing and model configurations
 /package.json         - Manages project dependencies and scripts (see updated snippet below)
 /next.config.js       - Next.js configuration file
 ```